spevnev/uprintf/README.md

     uprintf(fmt, ...);
     ```
     *fmt* - format string with `%S` format specifier (**NOTE: printf specifiers are NOT supported**).
 Use `%%` to print `%`. \
-    For each format specifier there must be a pointer to whatever should be printed in its place.
+    For each format specifier there must be a pointer to whatever should be printed in its place (except `void*`).

-4. Compile with debug information, i.e. `-g2` or `-g3`.

-Examples can be found in `tests/`.

 ### Options